valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 > The servant heads out over the rope bridge, moving swiftly and sure-footed.

 > The bridge lets you off onto another large platform, this one with several buildings built into the tree trunk it surrounds.
-A circle of lizardfolk stands on this one, jeering
+A circle of lizardfolk stands on this one, jeering at something
 - Lizardfolk are routinely fighting in town - duels break out quite a bit

 - Clan - `dice: 1d[[Cold Sun Tribe#^e45064]]`